EnvisionDoc/device_connection_en/howto/device/manage/using_device_simulator.md

 ## Step 2: Define the simulation data sample

+You can add simulators one by one or add them in batch.

+### Add Simulators One By One

-1. Find out the simulator just created in the list of simulators, click **Edit** in the operation column.
+1. Find out the simulator just created in the list of simulators, click |edit| in the operation column.

+  .. |edit| image:: ../../../media/button_edit.png

 2. Click **Download** in the pop-up window.